The Ugly Truth About Sleep Deprivation and Your Gut Health

 • Supplementing with a high quality, time-released probiotic like PRO-15 ensures that a wide variety of friendly flora become part of your microbial community.

 • Favoring whole plant foods (preferably organic) with little or no processing, probiotic cultured and fermented dishes, and prebiotic choices such as artichokes, asparagus, and apples supports a healthy microbial environment.
-Because it’s sometime difficult to get enough prebiotics from diet alone, you may also want to sprinkle some organic prebiotic powder on your oatmeal or into your favorite beverages to ensure your probiotic friends are getting the nutrition they need.
+Because it’s sometime difficult to get enough prebiotics from diet alone, you may also want to sprinkle some organic prebiotic powder on your oatmeal or into your favorite smoothies and soft foods to help ensure your probiotic friends are getting the nutrition they need.

 • Refined sugar, processed foods, artificial additives, GMOs, preservatives, and pesticides are harmful to beneficial microbes—so it’s best to avoid these ingredients when you can.